karatelabs/karate/README.md

 ## CSV Files
 Karate can read `*.csv` files and will auto-convert them to JSON.
 A header row is always expected.
 See the section on [reading files](#reading-files) - and also this example [`dynamic-csv.feature`](karate-demo/src/test/java/demo/outline/dynamic-csv.feature), which shows off the convenience of [dynamic `Scenario Outline`-s](#dynamic-scenario-outline).

+In rare cases you may want to use a csv-file as-is and *not* auto-convert it to JSON.
+A good example is when you want to use a CSV file as the request-body for a file-upload.
+You could get by by renaming the file-extension to say `*.txt` but an alternative is to use the [`karate.readAsString()`](#read-file-as-string) API.

 ## JavaScript Functions
 JavaScript Functions are also 'native'.
 And yes, functions can take arguments.